nautobot/nautobot-app-golden-config/docs/user/app_feature_compliancecustom.md

 Providing additional opinionated solutions is both not in-line with the intention of the project nor is it feasible to provide a solution that will work for many people.
 For those reasons, it was decided to create an extendible interface for developers/operators to create their custom compliance logic.

-Finally, it is understood that one of the key values provided by the Golden Config plugin is the visualization of the compliance and quick access to the tooling.
-Providing the interface to `get_custom_compliance` function allows the developers/operators the ability to get their own compliance process integrated with the user experience provided by the plugin.
+Finally, it is understood that one of the key values provided by the Golden Config app is the visualization of the compliance and quick access to the tooling.
+Providing the interface to `get_custom_compliance` function allows the developers/operators the ability to get their own compliance process integrated with the user experience provided by the app.

 ## The Interface